MAliAbrarKhan19/EAMS-IP-MAC-based-Employee-Attendance-Management-System/README.md

 Disadvantages:
     • It is totally network based so it’s need to internet for access.
     • Every employee needs to switch on your own computer for attendance.

+by:
+		M. Ali Abrar Khan
+		ID-11170320121
+		Section- 8A
+		Department of Computer Science & Engineering,
+		Northern University of Business and Technology Khulna.

+		Md.
+Tahadur Rahman
+		ID-11170320115
+		Section- 8A
+		Department of Computer Science & Engineering,
+		Northern University of Business and Technology Khulna.